An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Results and Discussion

 In case 1, an asymmetric stencil emerges when the system is initialised with zero initial conditions.
-This is start-up Couette flow, a very common test case in fluid dynamics and relevant for many areas such as tribology or jet coating.
+This is the extreme case of impulse started Couette flow.
 Under these settings, the CNN kernel does not learn a stencil near to the numerical weights [1,-2,1].
 Instead, the model repeatedly converges to the same one-sided stencil reported in table \ref{tab:bc-ic-weights-wide}.
-This stencil is obtained for many independent initial weights even initial weights [1,-2,1].
+This stencil is obtained for many independent initial weights, even trying to bias the solution by starting with weights [1,-2,1].
 This one-sided stencil is attributed to the impulse started nature of the flow from a zero initial condition, which results in a discontinuity at time zero next to the wall.
 There is a resulting error in the numerical scheme which cannot capture this discontinuity.
 As a result, the optimal stencil to reduce this error appears to be the one obtained which does not satisfy symmetry.
 Interestingly, when the boundary conditions are flipped (i.e., $bBC=1, tBC=0$) while keeping the initial condition unchanged, the CNN kernel learns weights of $[0.77,-1.27,0.39]$, which represents a reversed form of the earlier stencil.
 This is represented as case $1^*$ in table \ref{tab:bc-ic-weights-wide} and figure \ref{75cp}.
 This reversal demonstrates potential bias in ML model due to one-sided datasets.
 One way to fix this is to train on multiple datasets, here Cases~1 and $1^*$ were jointly trained as a single scenario, referred to as case~1mix, to examine how the model integrates information from both.
 The resulting learned weights from case~1mix are $[0.8669979,-1.718784,0.8669848]$ showing the asymmetry is removed on average, but the resulting solution is not simply the general one from the numerical solver.
 Another approach is to use Physics-Informed Neural Networks (PINNs).
 PINNs, when activated for all three constraints gives learnt weights $[0.99953544,-1.9975013,0.99878305]$ close to the expected generalised form.
-This outcome demonstrates that although both original cases individually produced incorrect weights, their combination enabled the model to converge more closely toward the target weights and that adding PINNS gets a solution which matches the general numerical form.
+This outcome demonstrates that although both original cases individually produced incorrect weights, their combination enabled the model to converge more closely toward the target weights and that adding PINNs gets a solution which matches the general numerical form.
 With symmetry ($\lambda_2$) enabled, case~1 matches case~1mix.
-Only the stability term ($\lambda_3$) drives convergence, as also seen in Section \ref{zbc}.
+Only the Scaling term ($\lambda_3$) drives convergence, as also seen in Section \ref{zbc}.

 For case 2, the learnt weights deviate significantly from the expected target weights.
 Similar to case 1, this scenario is also initialised with a zero initial condition, as shown in table \ref{tab:bc-ic-weights-wide}.
 Repeated runs with randomised kernel weights consistently converge to the same set of weights.
 When the boundary conditions are flipped $(bBC=1,tBC=0.5)$, the learnt weights ($w_1$ and $w_3$) also flip, mirroring the behaviour observed in case 1.
 This again underscores the strong role of boundary conditions in shaping the learning process.